St. Michael's College School

-St. Michael's College School, (also known as St. Michael's, St. Mike's, and SMCS), is an independent, Catholic school for young men in Toronto, Ontario, Canada.
-Administered by the Basilian Fathers, it is the largest school of its kind in Canada, with an enrolment of approximately 950 students from grades 7 to 12.
+St. Michael's College School (also known as St. Michael's, St. Mike's, and SMCS), is an all-boys Catholic private school in Toronto, Ontario, Canada.
+Administered by the Congregation of St. Basil, it is the largest school of its kind in Canada, with an enrolment of approximately 750 students from grades 7 to 12.
 It is known for its high standard of academics and athletics, notably its ice hockey, football and basketball programs.
 The hockey program has graduated numerous future National Hockey League ice hockey players.
 The basketball and football programs have graduated multiple NBA, NFL, and CFL players.
 St. Michael's College School is the affiliate school of Holy Name of Mary College School, an independent, Catholic all-girls school in Mississauga.
-St. Michael's was part of the Metropolitan Separate School Board from 1967 to 1985, but has subsequently operated within the Conference of Independent Schools of Ontario Athletic Association.
+St. Michael's was part of the Metropolitan Separate School Board from 1967 to 1985, but has subsequently operated within the Conference of Independent Schools of Ontario.